Why Meditating Isn’t as Hard as You May Think.

 Many people who are interested in learning more about meditation often don’t because they get caught up in the idea that their setting has to be perfect or that they need hours every day to learn how to do it “right.”
 While it’s fabulous if you do have an ideal setting or plenty of time to go on a retreat, it’s not necessary.
-The setting, and to some extent, the length of time you spend meditating, don’t make your practice.
-It’s all about what happens inside you.
+Meditation for beginners doesn’t depend on the setting, and to some extent, it doesn’t depend on the length of time you do it.
+In fact, it’s probably not as hard as you may think.
+The most important thing is that it’s about what happens inside you.

 What is Meditation?